About

 In addition to performing the works of Giacomo Carissimi, the Minnesota based ensemble also performs pieces by his contemporaries that, either because of similarity of style or because of their freshness and inventiveness, have often been mistaken for music by Carissimi, thus providing a clearer picture of the extraordinary effervescence that existed in the music world during the early Baroque period in Rome.

-Consortium Carissimi Performers for Madrigals October 2023 Performance
+Consortium Carissimi Performers for La Selva Morale e Spirituale November 2024 Performance

 Heather Cogswell